nickesc/client-enhanced/README.md

 ### Enhancements

+Controller support has been added with [Controlify](https://modrinth.com/mod/controlify), elytra flight has been reworked with pitch-and-roll behavior, and <kbd>Alt</kbd>/<kbd>Option</kbd> has been mapped to a zoom function.

+The sound engine has also been overhauled — sound reacts to the environment now with reverb, echo, and occlusion, and new sound effects have been added throughout the game.

+[Simple Voice Chat](https://modrinth.com/mod/simple-voice-chat) provides proximity voice chat on supported servers, and [ViaFabricPlus](https://modrinth.com/mod/viafabricplus) lets you connect to servers running other versions of the game.

-There are also character customization mods like [Capes](https://modrinth.com/mod/capes), [Ears](https://modrinth.com/mod/ears), [Show Me Your Skin!](https://modrinth.com/mod/show-me-your-skin) and [Female Gender Mod](https://modrinth.com/mod/female-gender) to add even more customization to your character.
+Character customization mods like [Capes](https://modrinth.com/mod/capes), [Ears](https://modrinth.com/mod/ears), [Show Me Your Skin!](https://modrinth.com/mod/show-me-your-skin), and [Female Gender Mod](https://modrinth.com/mod/female-gender) add more ways to personalize your character, from skin-based customization to player model options.

-Also includes [Controlify](https://modrinth.com/mod/controlify) to add controller support for the game.

-Elytra flight controls have been reworked with [Do a Barrel Roll](https://modrinth.com/mod/do-a-barrel-roll) to create a better flight experience.

-A zoom button has been added with [Zoomify](https://modrinth.com/mod/zoomify) to allow for a more zoomed in view of the world.

-A freecam perspective option has been added with [Freecam](https://modrinth.com/mod/freecam) to allow for a more free and flexible view of the world.

-- Inventory sorting
-- New Statistics and Advancements screens
-- New sounds and a reworked, more realistic sound engine
-- Discord RPC integration
-- Player emotes and animations
+Player emotes and new first- and third-person animations are also all included, among other enhancements.
-- Simple Voice Chat provides proximity chat on supported servers
-- Connect to Minecraft servers on other versions of the game

 <div align="center">
   <img src="docs/clips/cold/output.avif" alt="Cold view" width="45%">
   <img src="docs/clips/tunnel/output.avif" alt="Tunnel view" width="45%">
 </div>

-### HUD
+### HUD and User Interface

-The pack also includes mods like [Just Enough Items](https://modrinth.com/mod/jei) and [JourneyMap](https://modrinth.com/mod/journeymap) that add common-sense UI elements like item/recipe lookup and a minimap.

-Adds [Jade](https://modrinth.com/mod/jade) to provide block and entity identification and information, and container previews.

-A dynamic crosshair has been added with [Dynamic Crosshair](https://modrinth.com/mod/dynamiccrosshair) to improve targeting and visibility.

-Adds enemy health bars with [Health Indicators](https://modrinth.com/mod/health-indicators) to improve targeting and visibility.

-- Improved chat UI
+[Jade](https://modrinth.com/mod/jade) shows block and entity information on when you look at something in the world, including providing container previews.
+The crosshair will also change based on what you're looking at and the tool you're holding.
+Both of these give you better context at a glance, and allow you to interact with the world with less guesswork.

+In your inventory, [Just Enough Items](https://modrinth.com/mod/jei) adds item and recipe lookup, and options to sort the inventory and chests have been added to make organization easier and less time consuming.

+Player health, armor, and hunger status have been made more compact, and health bars have been added above other entities.

+[JourneyMap](https://modrinth.com/mod/journeymap) adds a minimap and full-screen map with waypoint support, which can be synced to the server if it is supported.

+The Achievement, Statistics and Command Block screens have all been overhauled with better layouts and more detailed information.

+The chat interface has also had its message history expanded, formatting refreshed, and player icons added next to messages.

 <div align="center">
   <img src="docs/screenshots/inventory.webp" alt="Inventory view" width="45%">